Beyond Agile Velocity: Next-Gen Metric Tracking

 Visor’s Gantt View

-In spite of tasks getting completed, is there a backlog that just keeps getting longer and longer?
+In spite of your team completing more tasks, is there a backlog that just keeps getting longer and longer?
 Are you adding on more to do list items than you’re finishing?
 That might be a sign that your backlog isn’t very healthy.

 Visor has plenty of advice on keeping your backlog neatly groomed.